 If you are between 50 and 70 years old, you will be called for regular breast cancer screening using mammography.
 You should continue to attend this.
 You will automatically be sent an appointment for a mammogram every three years.

-This screening is gradually being extended to women who are 47-73 years old.
-Some parts of the UK already have it, but it will be all over the country by 2016.
 If you are over the screening age you can still arrange to have a mammogram every three years if you wish by calling the screening service.
 If you have a family history of close relatives with breast cancer, you may need early screening.
 Discuss this with your GP if it applies to you.
 Whatever your age, if you have specific worries, see your GP, who can refer you to the breast clinic if need be.

 Further help & information